joldenb/wdi-orientation/README.md

 ### WiFi

-Please use the WeWork Wifi network.
+Please use the Industry-DESK network.
 The password is on the whiteboard.

 ### Parking

-Parking is not easy around General Assembly and WeWork.
+Parking is not easy around General Assembly and Industry, but is definitely possible.
 The following options are available:
 - If you can take public transit, bike, or walk to work, it will lower your stress levels significantly, and probably save you some money.
-- There is free parking across the highway, but long-term spots are, well, spotty.
+- There is free parking in the residential areas around the office, but long-term spots are, well, spotty.
-- We **highly** recommend downloading the SpotHero app.
-It usually has a lot within 5-minutes walk of WeWork for $5-6 / day, but there are no guarantees.
-You may end up spending as much as $10 / day.
-- You can also ask an attendant at the WeWork desk about the monthly park-and-shuttle option.

-### Using WeWork Space
+### Using Industry Space

-- There are a lot of businesses here at WeWork.
+- There are a lot of businesses here at Industry.
 Please be mindful of your neighbors, their space, and their things.
-- The water, coffee, tea, and kombucha are free.
-Drink as much as you want.
+- The water, coffee, and tea are free.
+Drink as much as you want, but if the container is empty, it is everyone's responsibility to help brew the next batch.
+- There is also beer available on tap here, but remember to **drink responsibly**, and **do not bring any alcohol into the classroom**.
+- When you are done with your dishes, put them in the dishwasher if possible, and put them in the sink if it's not possible.
-- If you want to use an open conference room, please ask a WeWork staff member if the space is available.
+- If you want to use an open conference room, please ask an instructor if the space is available.
+However, "break out rooms" at Industry are completely free and first-come, first-served.
+Look for rooms that end in ".5", and you can meet in there anytime you want.
-- The darts, ping-pong tables, and other communal spaces are also available.
+- The ping-pong tables and other communal spaces are also available.
 Again, just be mindful of your neighbors and share.
-- The food in the Honesty Market across from the bar is available for purchase.
-It's not free, but you can use your credit card to purchase things.
-- Similarly, if you see any food on the kitchen/cafe tables, please ask the WeWork staff if you can have some.
-It may not be up for grabs.
 - You can use the fridge in the kitchen/cafe for drinks or food.
-Please put your name on anything, and the date you put it in. **WeWork will clean the fridge every Friday at 3pm**.
-If you see unclaimed food or drink in the fridge, please ask the WeWork staff if you can have some.
+Please put your name on anything, and the date you put it in. **Industry will clean the fridge every Friday afternoon**.
 - If you are bringing guests to the space, please notify the front desk.
-- Unless there is a GA event, doors at WeWork lock at 6pm.
-Developers are welcome to stay during operating hours but if you leave, you will need a key card for re-entry.
+- The front doors at Industry are only open during business hours.
+Side doors require a key fob for entry, as well as the front doors outside of business hours.
+Make sure you **keep your keys with you at all times**.

 <!--Actually 10:05-->
 <!--10:09 WDI4 -->